Frequently Asked Questions

 Check other family members for head lice.
 If anyone in the family is infested, treat them by following the RID complete elimination process.

-Head lice treatments, such as the RID® 1-2-3 Lice Elimination System, can be found in your favorite store in the First Aid or Shampoo aisle.
+Head lice treatments, such as the RID® 1-2-3 Lice Elimination Kit, can be found in your favorite store in the First Aid or Shampoo aisle.